 - Create a calendar to organize when you will execute these tactics (try to look ahead one year)

-- Measure outcomes and assign value to results (remember: garbage in/garbage out)
+- Measure outcomes and assign a value to results (remember: garbage in/garbage out)

 Questions to ask before moving forward: